Native Production: Why it matters in eDiscovery

 Native format is the file structure of an electronic document as defined by the application that created that electronic document.
-So, for example, if a spreadsheet was created using Microsoft Excel, then that document’s native format is its original Excel format (. xls).
+So, for example, if a spreadsheet was created using Microsoft Excel, then that document’s native file format is its original Excel format (. xls).

 Just as the name suggests, a native file format refers to a document’s original file type.
 When a file is in it native format, it’s without conversion or modification.
 In other words, the file is in its original condition.